plotly/documentation/README.md

  * adds in the ‘init.ext’ content AFTER sign-in and BEFORE body-code
  * you’ll need this if you want to reference a variable, ‘x’, inside a model, but (1) just writing x (without quotes) is invalid JSON and (2) syntax for definitions varies between languages
  * Note, variable definitions originate from the definitions in ‘model.json’ where variables are in between ‘>>>’ and ‘<<<’, e.g., ‘>>>x<<<’.
 In this case, the prepend needs to define ‘x’ for the example to be valid.
+* prepend [optional]
+ * assumed `false` if not included. if `true` then a `prepend.html` file is required that will be included before the code block on the examples pages.
+* append [optional]
+ * assumed `false` if not included. if `true` then a `append.html` file is required that will be included before the code block on the examples pages.

 ### Config files for *branches*